-- Develop and document their Education Program as per Article 8 of the International Standard for Education. - Develop an annual Education Plan and monitor its implementation as per Article 9 and 11.1 of the International Standard for Education. - Recruit, train, assess, accredit, reaccredit and authorize Educators as per Article 7 of the International Standard for Education. - Assess learning as per Article 11.2 of the International Standard for Education. - Evaluate the Education Program as per Article 11.3 of the International Standard for Education. - 13.1.4 In addition to the above, National Anti-Doping Organizations may have a role in educating the following: - Youth Athletes, in cooperation with National Federations; and - Children and youth through school and/or sports club programs in cooperation with public authorities, which may include promoting the integration of Values-Based Education into the existing Education or sport system. - 13.1.5 As per Code Article 20.3.13, International Federations require National Federations to conduct Education in coordination with the applicable National Anti-Doping Organization and as such, shall be engaged as a key partner and supported in this function by the National Anti-Doping
+Develop and document their Education Program as per Article 8 of the International Standard for Education.

+- Develop an annual Education Plan and monitor its implementation as per Article 9 and 11.1 of the International Standard for Education. - Recruit, train, assess, accredit, reaccredit and authorize Educators as per Article 7 of the International Standard for Education. - Assess learning as per Article 11.2 of the International Standard for Education. - Evaluate the Education Program as per Article 11.3 of the International Standard for Education. - 13.1.4 In addition to the above, National Anti-Doping Organizations may have a role in and should also prioritize educating the following in line with the Athlete Pathway: - Talented-level Athletes; - Youth Athletes, in cooperation with National Federations; and - Children and youthengaged in sport through school and/or sports club programs in cooperation with public authorities, which may include promoting the integration of Values-Based Education into the existing Education or sport system.
-Organizations.
-Where in-person Education takes place, National Federations shall use Educators.

-National Anti-Doping Organizations may have a role in the training and accreditation of Educators on behalf of National Federations.

-- 13.1.6 National Anti-Doping Organizations who are part of the Regional Anti-Doping Organization network shall provide the summary of their Education Program and their annual Education Plan to their Regional Anti-Doping Organization. - 13.1.7 National Anti-Doping Organizations should acknowledge the broader role that Education can have within their organizations to advance the capability of their workforce through training and professional development initiatives.
+- 14.1.3 In addition to the above, National Anti-Doping Organizations may have a role in educating International-Level Athletes, their respective Athlete Support Personnel and other Persons in cooperation with the relevant Signatory. - 14.1.4 Each National Anti-Doping Organization shall develop their Education Program and document it as per Article 16. - 14.1.5 13.1.5 As per Code Article 20.3.13, International Federations require National Federations to conduct Education in coordination with the applicable National Anti-Doping Organization and as such, shall be engaged as a key partner and supported in this function by the National Anti-Doping Organizations.
+Where in-person (physical or virtual) Education takes place, National Federations shall use Educators. - 14.1.6 National Anti-Doping Organizations may have a role in the training and accreditation of Educators on behalf of National Federations. shall cooperate with their National Olympic Committee and the National Paralympic Committee to ensure that Athletes and Athlete Support Personnel selected to participate in the Olympic/Paralympic Games (or any Event where the National Olympic Committee or, as applicable, the National Paralympic Committee, participates or hosts) shall receive Pre-Event Education as per Article 11. - 13.1.6 National Anti-Doping Organizations who are part of the Regional Anti-Doping Organization network shall provide the summary of their Education Program and their annual Education Plan to their Regional Anti-Doping Organization. - 13.1.7 National Anti-Doping Organizations should acknowledge the broader role that Education can have within their organizations to advance the capability of their workforce through training and professional development initiatives.

-13.2 International Federations
+14.2 13.2 International Federations

-- 13.2.1 Each International Federation shall be the authority on Education as it relates to clean sport within their respective sport. - 13.2.2 International Federations shall be the authority for International-Level Athletes and associated Athlete Support Personnel.
+- 14.2.1 13.2.1 Each International Federation shall be the authority on Education as it relates to clean sport within their respective sport. - 14.2.2 13.2.2 International Federations shall be the authority for are responsible for the Education of International-Level Athletes and associated their respective Athlete Support Personnel.
 This shall be their primary responsibility for Education.

-International Federations shall include International-Level Athletes and their most influential Athlete Support Personnel as part of their Education Pool and other mandatory groups as per Article 6 of the International Standard for Education.
+International Federations shall include International-Level Athletes and their most influential Athlete Support Personnel as part of their Education

+Pool and other mandatory groups as per Article 6 of the International Standard for Education.